biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 but rather that it fixes the problems of `std::function`:

 1. It is const-correct;
-2. No extra check for nullness to raise exception;
+2. No extra check for null-ness to raise exception;
 3. Due to 2, it can be made `noexcept` if you deem so

 Being move-only just increases its application space: